The Chester River Chorale

 Our mission is to provide opportunity, education, and inspiration for amateur singers to strive for artistic excellence.
 We entertain diverse audiences and enrich the cultural life of the community.

-The Chester River Chorale is in its 16th season of performing a wide variety of choral music in the Kent County Community.
-Under the leadership of inspiring choral director and experienced singer Douglas Cox, the Chester River Chorale presents several concerts each holiday season and spring.
+The Chester River Chorale is a vibrant all-volunteer, 100-voice community chorus in its 18th season of performing a wide variety of choral music in the Kent County community.
+Under the leadership of inspiring choral director and experienced professional singer Douglas D. Cox, the Chorale presents several concerts each holiday season and spring.

 The Chorale, a nonprofit 501(c)(3) organization, includes members from several Eastern Shore counties, with a range of experience from graduate-level music training to church choir members to "shower-stall singers."
 While some experience in choral singing is desirable, there is no requirement either for an audition or the ability to read music.
 Members range in age from teenagers to octogenarians and come together through a love of singing, of learning new music, and of expanding their musical skills.
 If you love to sing, join us!